sanjay900/Azure-Sentinel/Playbooks/Sync-IncidentsWithJIRA/readme.md

 The solution consists of four different Logic Apps:
 * Sync Incidents from Sentinel to JIRA (Sync-Incidents.json)
 * Sync status from JIRA to Sentinel (Sync-Status.json)
-* Sync assigned user from JIRA to Sentinel (Sync-AssignedUser.json)
-* Add a link to the JIRA incident to the Sentinel incident (Add-JiraLinkComment.json)

 This will enable a two way synchronization between JIRA and Sentinel.
 Not all Logic Apps are mandatory, you can deploy the ones your organization needs.